IM 67118: Translation

-The statement of the problem is given in lines 1–3, stage 1 of the solution in lines 3–9, stage 2 of the solution in lines 9–16, and verification of the solution in lines 16–24.
+The problem statement is given in lines 1–3, stage 1 of the solution in lines 3–9, stage 2 of the solution in lines 9–16, and verification of the solution in lines 16–24.
 Note that "1,15 your diagonal, its counterpart lay down: make them hold" means to form a square by laying down perpendicular copies of the diagonal, the "equalside" is the side of a square, or the square root of its area, "may your head hold" means to remember, and "your hand" may refer to "a pad or a device for computation".

 Relation to other texts

-Problem 2 on the tablet MS 3971 in the Schøyen collection, which was published by Friberg, is identical to the problem on IM 67118.
-The solution is very similar, but proceeds by adding 2A to c2, rather than subtracting it.
+Problem 2 on the tablet MS 3971 in the Schøyen collection, published by Friberg, is identical to the problem on IM 67118.
+The solution is very similar but proceeds by adding 2A to c2, rather than subtracting it.
 The side of the resulting square equals b + a = 1.75 in this case.
 The system of equations b + a = 1.75, ab = 0.75 is again solved by completing the square.
 MS 3971 contains no diagram and does not perform the verification step.
 Its language is "terse" and uses many Sumerian logograms in comparison with the "verbose" IM 67118, which is in syllabic Akkadian.
-Friberg believes this text comes from Uruk, in southern Iraq, and dates it prior to 1795 BCE.
+Friberg believes this text comes from Uruk, in southern Iraq, and dates it before 1795 BCE.

-Friberg points out that a similar problem shows up in a 3rd-century BCE Egyptian Demotic papyrus, P. Cairo, problems 34 and 35, published by Parker in 1972.
+Friberg points out a similar problem in a 3rd-century BCE Egyptian Demotic papyrus, P. Cairo, problems 34 and 35, published by Parker in 1972.
 Friberg also sees a possible connection to A.A.
 Vaiman's explanation of an entry in the Old Babylonian table of constants TMS 3, which reads, "57 36, constant of the šàr".
 Vaiman notes that the cuneiform sign for šàr resembles a chain of four right triangles arranged in a square, as in the proposed figure.
 The area of such a chain is 24/25 (equal to 57 36 in sexagesimal) if one assumes 3-4-5 right triangles with hypotenuse normalized to length 1.
 Høyrup writes that the problem of IM 67118 "turns up, solved in precisely the same way, in a Hebrew manual from 1116 ce".